 As the above examples show, mobile business opportunities can run the gamut from selling books, flowers, and other goods, to offering services like pet grooming, composting, and bartending.
 In other words, they go far beyond food trucks.

 Due to the public nature of a mobile business, good branding is essential.
-Make a standout logo and use vinyl decals to decorate the exterior of your vehicle.
+Make your own logo and use vinyl decals to decorate the exterior of your vehicle.
 Check out the American Mobile Retail Association’s steps for starting a mobile business.

 p.s.
 Need cash to get started?
 These extra income ideas will help you save up and get rolling with a mobile business.